KevinMarquette/kevinmarquette.github.io/_posts/2017-03-18-Powershell-reading-and-saving-data-to-files.md

 The `$Path` must be the full path or it will try to save the file to your `C:\Windows\System32` folder.
 This is why I use `Resolve-Path` in this example.

-Here is an example CmdLet that I built around these .Net calls: [Import-Content](https://github.com/KevinMarquette/PowershellWorkspace/blob/master/Modules/Kevmar/functions/Import-Content.ps1)
+Here is an example Cmdlet that I built around these .Net calls: [Import-Content](https://github.com/KevinMarquette/PowershellWorkspace/blob/master/Modules/Kevmar/functions/Import-Content.ps1)

 ## Writes with System.IO.StreamWriter